-This Fact sheet is about complaints about child protection issues.
-It should be read together with our general information booklet about our service.
+This Factsheet is about complaints about child protection issues.
+It should be read together with our general information available here.

 The Council has a duty to investigate where a child is thought to be at risk of significant harm.
 You should normally complain first to the Council under the Children’s Services complaints procedure.
 However, you may contact us directly if it appears that the Council is delaying in dealing with your complaint.